Follow TV Tropes

 • In the first couple seasons Eddie had a shady white friend named Rodney.
 Rodney came down with a case of Chuck Cunningham Syndrome.

-• Jim Carrey and Kelly Coffield were the token whites on In Living Color!, though in later seasons they were joined by Alexandra Wentworth and Jay Leggett.
-Carrey at least was invited to audition because he was already friends with Damon Wayans, rather than simply the need for a white castmember.
+• In Living Color!: Jim Carrey and Kelly Coffield were the original token whites in the otherwise all-black sketch comedy show, though in later seasons they were joined by Alexandra Wentworth and Jay Leggett.
+Carrey at least was invited to audition because he was friends with Damon Wayans after they worked together in Earth Girls Are Easy, rather than an arbitrary need for a white castmember.

 • A Different World took place at a predominantly Black college - to show it was "predominantly" Black and not "all" Black they had a token white girl the first season, played by Marisa Tomei.